-- There is a lot of discussion on this topic of whether you should change the oil when the engine is hot or cold.
+- There is a lot of discussion on whether you should change the oil when the engine is hot or cold.
 If you try to change the engine when the oil is hot, you risk burning yourself.
 It is ok to change the engine oil if the oil is warm.
 The thing to keep in mind is that you may have some residue oil left.
-A very small amount that you don't need to worry about: if you want to get as much of the old oil out, let the engine sit overnight.
+You don't need to worry about a minimal amount: let the engine sit overnight if you want to get as much of the old oil out.
 Raise the car but do not start the engine.
 Remove the drain plug and let the oil drain.
 This is the best method to remove as much of the old oil as possible.

 - How much does it cost to change the oil?

-- Anywhere from $19.99 to $150.
+- An oil change can range from $19.99 to $150.
 A four-cylinder engine that takes 5w30 or 0w20, such as a Honda Civic or Ford Focus, will only cost you about $20.
 A Mercedes-Benz E-Class that takes 8.5L synthetic oil and fleece oil filter may cost as much as $150 at the dealer.
 Two of the main factors that play a role in engine oil cost are the oil type (synthetic, synthetic blend, conventional) and oil quantity required.
 Oil filter quality and how easy it is to remove may also play a role in the price of an oil change.